 Established in 1875, Shenandoah has always embraced the future.
 Programs across its seven schools provide deep learning and encourage critical thinking as they provide students with the skills essential for the careers of today and necessary to adapt to the changing needs of tomorrow.
 The private university is home to Virginia’s first virtual reality design program, a world-class conservatory, highly regarded programs in nursing and the health professions (including pre-health), and Virginia’s most well-established undergraduate program in the growing field of music therapy.
-It is also working within the vanguard of esports education.
+It is also working within the vanguard of esports and virtual reality education.

 Shenandoah, which is affiliated with the United Methodist Church, is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 Various individual programs are also accredited by applicable accrediting bodies.